listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.2-initiating-hitl-requests/problem/readme.md

 So that's your first job.
 Declare a custom data part that has all of those attributes.

-NOTE: I also recommend you give this an ID.
-That will be very, very useful in future exercises.
+NOTE: I also recommend you give the `action-start` part an ID.
+That will be very, very useful in future exercises, since other custom data parts will need to reference it.

 ## Fixing the Tool Call

 Next, you're going to go inside the `streamText` function inside the execute call of the `sendEmail` tool.
-And you will change this so that it writes a data action-start part to the message stream writer instead of sending the email:
+And you will change this so that it writes a `data-action-start` part to the message stream writer instead of sending the email:

 ```ts
 // from the sendEmail tool